How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 Outlook Inspector command bar component properties

-Step 9.
-Customizing Outlook main menu
+Step 8.
+Customizing main menu in Outlook 2000 - 2007

-For instance, to add a custom control to the popup shown by the File | New item in all Outlook Explorer windows, you start our free Built-in Control Scanner to scan the command bars and controls of Outlook.
+You start our free Built-in Control Scanner to scan the command bars and controls of Outlook.
 The screenshot below shows the result of scanning.
-You need the Office IDs from the screenshot to bind Add-in Express controls to them:

 Scanned Office IDs